Wi-ya/RecCarmendFullStack/HOW_TO_RUN.md

 **Note:** You have to do this for both frontend and backend server or you can just close the IDE directly.

+**Additional Notes:** Most important functional methods have commented input arguments and output as well as explanation for readibility.